Read on to learn all about student credit cards.

 Disadvantages

 Although the Capital One Classic credit card has no student-specific features, it's ideal for applicants with some credit history.
-If you're a second or third-year student who has built some form of credit history through overdraft usage and direct debits, this credit card is ideal.
+If you're a second or third-year student who has built some form of credit history through overdraft usage and direct debits, this could be a good option.

 Capital One Classic Credit Card